-Future me will learn to garden and to speak Cantonese.
-Current me is learning Unreal Engine.
+Future me will learn to garden and to speak German and Cantonese.
+Current me is loving the collaborative work that VR/AR/XR enables.

 Get in touch